 Collection of the sample is self-administered and involves placing a swab within the lower part of the nasal passages while being instructed by a medical observer.
 This type of sampling (anterior nasal swab) is much more comfortable than a nasopharyngeal swab, which is how most samples were collected in the first few months of the pandemic.
 This video of the student arrival testing center can help you understand the process.
 You can also take a video tour inside the Broad Institute, which handles our testing.

-Results are available approximately 36 hours after the test is administered:
+Results are available approximately 36 hours after the test is administered.
+Students, faculty, or staff who are tested on campus will be informed as follows:

 - If the test result is positive, Health Services will contact the individual directly to notify them of the positive result and provide instructions.

-If a student tests positive for COVID-19, the contact tracing and isolation procedure noted on the Contact Tracing, Isolation, Self-Quarantine page will be activated.
-Students who test positive for COVID-19 are encouraged to share this information with their family and friends, emergency contacts, and anyone else who may be able to support them during their isolation period and subsequent recovery.
+If a student tests positive for COVID-19, contact tracing and isolation procedures will be activated.
+Students who test positive for COVID-19 are encouraged to protect their privacy and carefully consider with whom they disclose this information.
+Health Services must be notified; however they will work with the Department of Health to provide confidential contact tracing.
+Contact tracers will notify those who were possibly exposed without identifying who they were exposed to in order to protect privacy.
+Deans and Counseling Services can provide confidential support to students in quarantine and isolation.
+Students may choose to share this information with individuals who may be able to support them during their isolation period and subsequent recovery.
 Students are also free to authorize Middlebury to share such information on their behalf for public health and student support purposes.

-When a student has symptoms that indicate a COVID-19 test should be performed, a viral test will be administered through Health Services.
+When a student has symptoms that indicate a COVID-19 test should be performed, a viral test will be administered through Health Services, and the student will receive instructions to self-isolate until results are known.
 If a student receives a positive test result, Health Services will contact the student directly to notify them of the positive result and provide support and instructions for relocating to specific isolation housing.

 If a faculty or staff member has symptoms that could be COVID-19, they should remain at home and contact their healthcare provider for guidance.
 If the healthcare provider recommends the employee get tested for COVID-19, the healthcare provider will order a test and provide information on where to receive the test.
-The employee must remain home until test results are received.
-If the healthcare provider does not recommend a test, the employee should follow their guidance as to when to safely return to work.
+The employee must remain home until test results are received and they are cleared by their healthcare provider.
+If the healthcare provider does not recommend a test, the employee should follow their guidance as to when they may safely return to work.

-If a faculty member, staff member, or student is identified as a close contact of a positive case through contact tracing, the Vermont Department of Health will provide the requirements for quarantining and monitoring for symptoms.
-Individuals identified as a close contact by the Vermont Department of Health contact tracing team should expect to quarantine for 14 days, or until a day-seven test is negative.
-This guidance is subject to change according to any CDC or health department procedure changes.
-Students will either quarantine in their rooms, or in designated flex housing.
-Employees must quarantine at home.
+If a faculty member, staff member, or student is identified as a close contact of a positive case through contact tracing, the Vermont Department of Health will determine the requirements for quarantining and monitoring for symptoms.
+Individuals identified as a close contact by the Vermont Department of Health contact tracing team should expect to quarantine for 14 days, or until they receive a Day 7 test result that is negative.
+This process is subject to change according to any CDC or health department procedure changes.
+Students will either quarantine in their rooms, or in designated quarantine housing, as advised by Health Services.
+Students in quarantine will be supported by health, counseling, and residential life staff.

 Targeted Dynamic Testing

-COVID-19 viral tests will be administered to healthy students, faculty members, and staff members throughout the fall semester and possibly the entire 2020–21 academic year as part of Middlebury’s dynamic testing program.
+COVID-19 tests will be administered to asymptomatic students, faculty members, and staff members throughout the 2020–21 academic year as part of Middlebury’s dynamic testing program.

-How much dynamic testing is conducted—including how often and how many employees and students are tested—will be informed by the health conditions of Addison County and Vermont, as well as campus health conditions.
-For example, if initial arrival testing shows low prevalence of the virus, similar to the results seen at other schools, including institutions in Vermont, dynamic testing may be scaled down.
-Of course, if arrival testing or other health conditions indicate higher prevalence, we have the ability to scale up additional testing.
+Decisions about how much dynamic testing is conducted—including how often and how many employees and students are tested—will be informed by the health conditions of Addison County and Vermont, as well as by campus health conditions.

-During the fall semester dynamic testing will be scheduled by appointment.
+During the spring semester, dynamic testing will be scheduled by appointment.
 Individuals selected for testing will receive an email from COVIDTesting@middlebury.edu or will be notified by their supervisor.
 Scheduling information and instructions for testing will be provided.
+Participation in targeted dynamic testing is mandatory, and College community members who fail to participate when directed to do so will be referred to the appropriate office or authority for a response.

 Targeted Dynamic Testing Categories

-Examples include classmates and faculty from an in-person class, hallmates/suitemates/housemates, teammates/coaches/athletic trainers, and/or coworkers of someone who tests positive for COVID-19.
+Examples of peripheral contacts include classmates and faculty from an in-person class, hallmates, suitemates, housemates, teammates, coaches, athletic trainers, and/or coworkers of someone who tests positive for COVID-19.

-A positional contact identifies in a testing category (1–4) based on exposure risk level to COVID-19 determined through hazard assessment.
-Employee risk level is based on position and/or job task and may change as an employee performs different tasks, moving from one exposure risk level to another.
+Individuals may fall into one of the testing categories listed below based on the type of work they perform.
+An employee’s COVID-19 risk level is based on position and/or job task and may change as an employee performs different tasks, moving from one exposure risk level to another.

 Positional Contact 1:

-- Employees performing very high-risk or high-risk activities, such as performing or being present for aerosol-generating activities (examples: specimen collection, performing CPR) or individuals who require close contact with a COVID-19 patient.
+- Employees conducting high-risk activities, such as performing or being present for aerosol-generating activities (e.g., specimen collection, CPR) or individuals who require close contact with a COVID-19 patient.

-- Examples include Health Services staff in close contact with COVID-19 patients; Public Safety or Student Life staff if responding to an emergency in isolation housing where physical distancing is not possible, requiring close contact with a COVID-19 patient.
+- Examples include Health Services staff in close contact with COVID-19 patients; Public Safety or Student Life staff if responding to an emergency in isolation housing where physical distancing is not possible and close contact with a COVID-19 patient is necessary.

 Positional Contact 2: